MY RESEARCH :

 to be able to assign different filters or effects and to be able to manage two different sounds at the same time.

-To this is added a pedal board composed of three different stompbox models, also here, played simultaneously thanks to a wooden support from me conceived, which allows you to play two stompboxes with one foot and the third with the other.
+To this is added a pedal board composed of five stompbox, also here, played simultaneously thanks to a wooden support from me conceived, which allows you to play two or three stompboxes with one foot and the third with the other.